 - 108. Each nominated property should have an appropriate management plan or other documented management system which must specify how the Outstanding Universal Value of a property should be preserved, preferably through participatory means. - 109.
-The purpose of a management system is to ensure the effective protection of the nominated property for present and future generations.

-&lt;sup>5 In case of transnational/transboundary properties any modification will need the agreement of all States Parties concerned.

-- 110. An effective management system depends on the type, characteristics and needs of the nominated property and its cultural and natural context.
+The purpose of a management system is to ensure the effective protection of the nominated property for present and future generations. - 110.
+An effective management system depends on the type, characteristics and needs of the nominated property and its cultural and natural context.
 Management systems may vary according to different cultural perspectives, the resources available and other factors.
 They may incorporate traditional practices, existing urban or regional planning instruments, and other planning control mechanisms, both formal and informal.
 Impact assessments for proposed interventions are essential for all World Heritage properties. - 111.
-In recognizing the diversity mentioned above, common elements of an effective management system could include: - a) a thorough shared understanding of the property by all stakeholders, including the use of participatory planning and stakeholder consultation process; - b) a cycle of planning, implementation, monitoring, evaluation and feedback; - c) an assessment of the vulnerabilities of the property to social, economic, and other pressures and changes, as well as the monitoring of the impacts of trends and proposed interventions; - d) the development of mechanisms for the involvement and coordination of the various activities between different partners and stakeholders; - e) the allocation of necessary resources; - f) capacity-building; and - g) an accountable, transparent description of how the management system functions. - 112.
-Effective management involves a cycle of short, medium and long-term actions to protect, conserve and present the nominated property.
+In recognizing the diversity mentioned above, common elements of an effective management system could include:

+- a) a thorough shared understanding of the property, its universal, national and local values and its socio-ecological context by all stakeholders, including local communities and indigenous peoples; - a respect for diversity, equity, gender equality and human rights and the use of inclusive and participatory planning and stakeholder consultation processes; - c) a cycle of planning, implementation, monitoring, evaluation and feedback; - an assessment of the vulnerabilities of the property to social, economic, environmental and other pressures and changes, including disasters and climate change, as well as the monitoring of the impacts of trends and proposed interventions; - e) the development of mechanisms for the involvement and coordination of the various activities between different partners and stakeholders; - f) the allocation of necessary resources; - g) capacity building; - h) an accountable, transparent description of how the management system functions.

+112. Effective management involves a cycle of short, medium and long-term actions to protect, conserve and present the nominated property.
 An integrated approach to planning and management is essential to guide the evolution of properties over time and to ensure maintenance of all aspects of their Outstanding Universal Value.
 This approach goes beyond the property to include any buffer zone(s), as well as the broader setting.
-The broader setting, may relate to the property's topography, natural and built environment, and other elements such as infrastructure, land use patterns, spatial organization, and visual relationships.
+The broader setting may relate to the property's topography, natural and built environment, and other elements such as infrastructure, land use patterns, spatial organization, and visual relationships.
 It may also include related social and cultural practices, economic processes and other intangible dimensions of heritage such as perceptions and associations.
-Management of the broader setting is related to its role in supporting the Outstanding Universal Value. - 113.
-Moreover, in the context of the implementation of the Convention, the World Heritage Committee has established a process of Reactive Monitoring (see Chapter IV) and a process of Periodic Reporting (see Chapter V). - 114.
-In the case of serial properties, a management system or mechanisms for ensuring the co-ordinated management of the separate components are essential and should be documented in the nomination (see paragraphs 137 -139).
+Management of the broader setting is related to its role in supporting the Outstanding Universal Value.
+Its effective management may also contribute to sustainable development, through harnessing the reciprocal benefits for heritage and society.

+- 113. Moreover, in the context of the implementation of the Convention, the World Heritage Committee has established a process of Reactive Monitoring (see Chapter IV) and a process of Periodic Reporting (see Chapter V). - 114.
+In the case of serial properties, a management system or mechanisms for ensuring the coordinated management of the separate components are essential and should be documented in the nomination (see paragraphs 137 139). - 115.
+[Deleted]
-115. [Deleted]